 Apartment 7A tells the story leading up to the beginning of Roman Polanski's Rosemary's Baby (1968).
 A prequel.
-The opening scenes in Rosemary's Baby have been smartly dovetailed by the new film, over have a century later, to make the story seem continuous.
+The opening scenes in Rosemary's Baby have been smartly dovetailed by the new film, over half a century later, to make the story seem continuous.
 So if you've not seen either, it might be a good idea to watch Apartment 7A first for the chronology and storyline!

 Julia Garner, as we've now come to expect, is excellent in the role of Terry, a hopeful dancer coming to New York for fame, fortune and dancing!
 In a scene assured to make the viewer frown and take a sharp intake of breath, she knackers her ankle at an audition.
 On the way home she feels sick, outside the apartment building which is also the setting of Rosemary's Baby later.
 The friendly couple, Minnie and Roman, who try to do so much to help Rosemary later, take Terry in, make her their tenant in a spare apartment next to theirs and spookily arrange things around her to make her dreams come true - much like they will later do for Rosemary.
 At a price - and not a financial one!
 She becomes their all-but adopted daughter.
 They say they are happy to, as they never had kids of their own.